My Thoughts on AI Tools

 To get back into the concept of coding, I first started coding by learning Web Development through a free online curriculum called the Odin project.

-And I think a lot of learning came out of that experience.
-Most of the technical skills and knowledge that I have today about the web and programming in general, comes from the hours spent trying to find a solution that a random stranger posted 5 years ago on Stackoverflow.
+Finding answers was a frustrating process but I think a lot of learning came out of that experience.
+Most of the technical skills and general knowledge that I have today about the web and programming in general, comes from the hours spent trying to find a solution that a random stranger posted 5 years ago on Stackoverflow.

-It just feels different compared to asking a LLM.
-The ability and experience of finding and exploring solutions for a new problem is what makes us unique but we have slowly been transfering that task to AI tools.
+Searching for answers from real people feels different compared to asking an LLM.
+More generally, the ability and experience of finding and exploring solutions for a new problem is what makes us unique but we have slowly been transfering that task to AI tools.

 I still remember most things that I learned from doing my own little research until this day but struggle to remember the things I have learned recently.